Underwater Image Enhancement via Dehazing and Color Restoration: Conclusion

 \section{Conclusion}

-In this work, we introduced WaterFormer, a versatile method to enhance the quality of underwater images.
-To tackle challenges such as haziness and color shifts, WaterFormer leverages the Vision Transformer architecture and comprises three key components: the DehazeFormer Block, Color Restoration Block (CRB), and Channel Fusion Block (CFB).
-The DehazeFormer Block transforms hazy features and extract deep-level features.
+In this work, we introduce WaterFormer, a versatile method to enhance the quality of underwater images.
+To address challenges such as haziness and color shifts, WaterFormer leverages the ViT architecture and comprises three key components: the DehazeFormer Block, the Color Restoration Block (CRB) and the Channel Fusion Block (CFB).
+The DehazeFormer Block transforms hazy features and extracts deep-level features.
 The CRB enhances colors through channel-level transpose matrices.
 The CFB facilitates feature fusion based on the importance of global information across different feature channels.
 We also incorporated the Chromatic Consistency Loss and Sobel Color Loss to ensure color fidelity and preserve fine details.
-The quantitative evaluations, qualitative evaluations, and ablation experiments show that our proposed network performs significantly better than various methods.
+Quantitative evaluations, qualitative evaluations, and ablation experiments show that our proposed network performs significantly better than various methods.

-Nevertheless, this study has several limitations.
+However, this study has several limitations.
 First, our work requires a substantial amount of paired data for training, which poses a significant challenge for practical applications.
-Second, we did not consider the effects of noise such as environmental noise and camera noise during the image processing.
+Second, we did not consider the effects of noise, such as environmental noise and camera noise, during image processing.
 Large-scale datasets that cover and fully consider complex types of image noise will be essential to train a more robust and generalizable model.

 In our subsequent work, we will consider incorporating a denoising module into the network to reduce the impact of noise and enhance the robustness of the image correction results.
-In addition, we will use a contrastive learning strategy to reduce the network dependency on data and improve the generalization performance.
+In addition, we will use a contrastive learning strategy to reduce the dependency of the network on data and improve generalization performance.
 The denoising process will be integrated into the end-to-end network as a module instead of a separate preprocessing step.
 We will also explore the processing or analysis based on enhanced results, such as the underwater image classification and measures of image representability.
 We believe that the analysis of restored underwater images can provide incremental assistance in future underwater visual-imaging tasks.